daronphang/programming-resources/architectures/microservices/principles.md

 ### Model around business concepts

+Microservices should be organized around a business capability or domain (DDD), not technical functions.
+This ensures that the service aligns with business goals and can evolve independently.
+Design them around bounded contexts, which ensures that the service owns its own model, data, and logic.

 Interfaces structures around business-bounded contexts are more stable than those structured around technical concepts.

+### Loose coupling and high cohesion

+Microservices should be loosely coupled, meaning that each service should not have direct dependencies on other services' internal implementations.
+Use well-defined APIs (e.g., REST, GraphQL) for communication.

+Each microservice should have high cohesion, meaning that the services are focused on a specific domain or functionality and contain everything needed to manage that functionality.

 ### Adopt a culture of automation